 There are three main types of storage systems - NAS, SAN, and DAS.
 To understand what they are, you need to be cognizant of the fact that all external storage systems are categorized by their speed of reading and writing data.

 As noted, NAS is network attached storage where data is processed at the file level.
-In other words, NAS sees the server as a computer with its own file system.
-This type of cheap storage server hosting can be deployed in different ways: for example, you can connect a number of servers, virtual machines, disk stations with removable hard disks to the production server.
+In other words, NAS sees the node as a computer with its own file system.
+This type of cheap storage solution hosting can be deployed in different ways: for example, you can connect a number of nodes, virtual machines, disk stations with removable hard disks to the production node.

 You can organize the storage as one large block, or you can organize it as a RAID array.
 In the latter case, data is stored simultaneously on two or more independent disks, which provides data redundancy: if one disk fails, the data will not be lost.
 All RAID arrays have a number in their description: the larger it is, the safer and more reliable the array.
 Thus, RAID 6 has a higher level of security than RAID 1.